Samuel107/telekinesis-project/README.md

 ## Goal

 The main goal of this project is to properly implement working VR aspects into a program.
 I am not focusing on visual aspects or 100% perfect audio.
 The main focus will be creating scripts that manipulating objects in different ways.
+Like a demo to show off the scripits.

-The next stage is to use these VR scripts to create a complete VR application with visual/audio/3D models at 100% complete and beautiful.
+The next stage is to use these VR scripts to create a complete VR application with visual/audio/functionality at 100% complete and beautiful.
 This will be another project in the future.
 I am thinking of using a Oculus Rift to develop for it.
 Hopefully I can get my hands on one!

 ## Project Layout